CosmosOS/Cosmos/Docs/articles/Installation/DevKit.md

 ###  Installation

-* Git clone the current source code of Cosmos and rename the folder to simply 'Cosmos'.
+* Git clone the current source code of Cosmos or download the source code directly from GitHub.
+If you downlaod the source code, you will need to rename the folder to simply 'Cosmos'.
 * Look in the downloaded sources and run **install-VS2022.bat** with admin privileges (UAC will ask for permission), needed for install in system directories.
 * When the installation is complete, Visual Studio will automatically open and you may begin programming with your new, modified copy of Cosmos.